dapicester/special-server/DEVELOPMENT.md

     if on Mac OS.

-   * Note: some libraries may be required
+   * It may be required to install some libraries
+   * The `--without` option is required only the first time

- 4. Setup the database
+ 4. Create and update the database

         $ rake db:create
         $ rake db:migrate